cmaene/centerline/README.md

 # centerline
-Generate geojson centerlines for network-like polygons (e.g. rivers) with Python/scipy.spatial/OGR-shapely - based on the centerline script from python-geospatial-analysis-cookbook (https://github.com/mdiener21/python-geospatial-analysis-cookbook/tree/master/ch08/code).
+Generate geojson centerlines for network-like polygons (e.g. polygon rivers and streets) with Python/scipy.spatial/OGR-shapely - based on the centerline script from python-geospatial-analysis-cookbook (https://github.com/mdiener21/python-geospatial-analysis-cookbook/tree/master/ch08/code).
 The downloaded scripts were modified to make it work with my shapefiles.

-Results:
+Result (would probably need cleaning but this will be a good start):

 rasterRivers_centerline.geojson: centerlines extracted from river networks shapefiles which was based on satelite-imagery-base raster data (see rasterRivers.zip).